-The Tree Warden is responsible for trees alongside public roads and in public spaces, except for those on state property or under the jurisdiction of a park commission.
-The Tree Warden’s responsibilities include approving the planting, pruning or removal of trees under his authority.
+The Tree Warden is responsible for trees alongside city streets and public spaces, except for those on state property or under the jurisdiction of a park commission, or those not native to Connecticut that were intentionally planted on city property.
+The Tree Warden’s responsibilities include approving the planting, pruning or removal of trees under his authority

 Connecticut state law, chapter 451, sec.
 23-65 requires “any person, firm or corporation, other than a tree warden who removes, prunes, injures or defaces any shrub or ornamental or shade tree, within the limits of a public way or grounds, without legal right or written permission of the town tree warden, shall be fined not more than the appraised value of the shrub or tree and shall be liable civilly for damages.”